aquova/chip8-book/src/wasm.md

 ## Drawing to the canvas

 Here is the final step, rendering to the screen.
 We created an empty `draw_screen` function in our `EmuWasm` object, and we call it at the right time, but it currently doesn't do anything.
 Now, there are two ways we could handle this.
 We could either pass the frame buffer into JavaScript and render it, or we could obtain our canvas in our `EmuWasm` binary and render to it in Rust.
-Either method would work fine, but personally I found that handling the rendering in Rust is actually easier personally.
+Either method would work fine, but personally I found that handling the rendering in Rust is easier.

 We've used the `web_sys` crate to handle JavaScript `KeyboardEvents` in Rust, but it has the functionality to manage many more JavaScript elements.
 Again, the ones we wish to use will need to be defined as features in `wasm/Cargo.toml`.